Iris-518/test/content/publication/preprint/index.md

 #publication: ""
 #publication_short: ""

 abstract: Climate change is leading to increased concentrations of ground-level ozone in farms and orchards.
 Persistent ozone exposure causes irreversible oxidative damage to plants and reduces crop yield, threatening food supply chains.
 Here, we show that vapor-deposited conducting polymer tattoos on plant leaves can be used to perform on-site impedance analysis, which accurately reveals ozone damage, even at low exposure levels.
-Oxidative damage produces a unique change in the high-frequency (>104 Hz) impedance and phase signals of leaves, which is not replicated by other abiotic stressors, such as drought.
-The polymer tattoos are resilient against ozone- induced chemical degradation and persist on the leaves of fruiting plants, thus allowing for frequent and long- term monitoring of cellular ozone damage in economically important crops, such as grapes and apples.
+Oxidative damage produces a unique change in the high-frequency (>10^4Hz) impedance and phase signals of leaves, which is not replicated by other abiotic stressors, such as drought.
+The polymer tattoos are resilient against ozone-induced chemical degradation and persist on the leaves of fruiting plants, thus allowing for frequent and long-term monitoring of cellular ozone damage in economically important crops, such as grapes and apples.
 # Summary.
 An optional shortened abstract.
 #summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.